JamieBort/Portfolio-Website/administrative/fullstack_cleanup_branch_TODO.md

 - redeploy the frontend AND the backend. from the `dev` branch.

 - **figure out and fix why the frontend api lags.** It appears as though the backend "goes to sleep.The api call doesn't load until the page is reloaded (opened) twice.
 Or until the backend is loaded twice.
+How to keep the server from going down.
+From sleeping.
+Ping it every 25 minutes?

 - Then merge the `dev` branch into the `master` branch.